electrichasgoneaudi/electrichasgoneaudi.github.io/content/guides/regen/_index.md

 That's why Audi recommends using automatic regen with coasting to save energy.

-The difference is small probably less than 10% of the difference between coasting and regenerative braking in the scenarios where coasting is possible.
+The difference is small, probably less than 10% of the difference between coasting and regenerative braking in the scenarios where coasting is possible.

 For scenarios like scenario 1, there is no difference since you will do regenerative braking to keep the car on the road.

+Since the difference is so small, you should choose based on your personal preference.